 1. Treatment with your primary care or OB/GYN is not working

-The very first thing your primary care physician will do is review your medical history and initiate fertility testing for both partners.
-It is very important that each of the following tests be performed prior to initiating any kind of fertility treatment, because each one evaluates male and female reproductive functions that are required to conceive.
+To better understand the cause of infertility, your primary care physician, OB/GYN, or an SGF fertility specialist will review your medical history and initiate fertility testing for both partners (if applicable).
+It is especially important that each of the following tests is performed prior to initiating fertility treatment because each one evaluates specific reproductive functions that are required to conceive.

 These basic tests include:

 - Blood work: Are your reproductive hormones functioning normally?

 - Anti-Müllerian hormone (AMH): How many eggs do you have?

 - Hysterosalpingogram (HSG): Is your uterus shaped normally and are your tubes unobstructed?